Jeff Sessions Forced Out As Attorney General After Constant Criticism From Trump

 The resignation elicited predictably mixed reaction from top lawmakers on Capitol Hill.

+Grassley also spoke highly of Whitaker, saying, "The Justice Department is in good hands during this time of transition."

-Sen. John Cornyn, R-Texas, an influential member of the Senate Judiciary Committee, praised Sessions.
+Sen. John Cornyn, R-Texas, an influential member of Senate Judiciary Committee, likewise praised Sessions:

 "As our country's top law enforcement official, he has been integral in fighting the opioid epidemic, keeping violent criminals off our streets, and supporting victims," Cornyn said in a statement.
 "Those who know him understand his commitment to the rule of law, and his deep and abiding concern for our country."

 "I hope everyone will join me in honoring his public service to the country," Cornyn added.

-And Sen. Lindsey Graham, R-S.C., another top member of the Senate Judiciary Committee, lauded Sessions.
+And Sen. Lindsey Graham, R-S.C., another top member of the committee, lauded Sessions.

 "Jeff Sessions served our nation well and honorably as Attorney General.
 He has dedicated his whole life to conservatism and upholding the Rule of Law," Graham said in a statement.

-And Graham, an increasingly vocal Trump ally in recent months as Sessions' stock declined with the president, said he planned to remain in the Senate amid speculation he could replace Sessions and take the reins of the Justice Department.
+Graham, an increasingly vocal Trump ally in recent months as Sessions' stock declined with the president, said he planned to remain in the Senate amid speculation he could replace Sessions and take the reins of the Justice Department.

 "As to me, I will be part of a larger Republican majority in the United States Senate — working with the President and my Republican and Democratic colleagues — to make America safer and more prosperous," Graham also said Wednesday.

 While Republicans praised Sessions, Democrats were immediately concerned about the resignation's impact on the Mueller investigation.

-"It would create a constitutional crisis if this were a prelude to ending or greatly limiting" the investigation, Senate Minority Leader Chuck Schumer, D-N.Y., said Wednesday when he learned of Sessions' resignation during a press conference.
+"It would create a constitutional crisis if this were a prelude to ending or greatly limiting" the investigation, Schumer said Wednesday when he learned of Sessions' resignation during a press conference.

-And a top Democrat in the House was equally concerned.
 The public "must have answers immediately" about the president's reasoning for removing Sessions, Rep. Jerrold Nadler, D-N.Y., tweeted.
 Nadler, who is poised to become chairman of the House Judiciary Committee next year, added, "Why is the President making this change and who has authority over Special Counsel Mueller's investigation?
 We will be holding people accountable."

 Americans must have answers immediately as to the reasoning behind @realDonaldTrump removing Jeff Sessions from @TheJusticeDept.
 Why is the President making this change and who has authority over Special Counsel Mueller’s investigation?
 We will be holding people accountable. https://t.co/weykMuiCxm— (((Rep. Nadler))) (@RepJerryNadler) November 7, 2018